demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-resource-profile-list

 ***
 List resource profiles.
 Resouce profile configure miscellaneous aspects of the email user accounts, such as disk space quota.
-If an name is given, the command will return the information about the wanted resource profile.
+If a name is given, the command will return the information about the specified resource profile.
 Mainly used in the configuration of IP policy.

 #### Base Command